 It is the responsibility of the student to contact the Program Director, Dr. Lerah Sutton, directly via email no later than the end of their second semester in the program to state their intent to complete a thesis.
 This email must also contain a project proposal that must be approved prior to beginning work on the thesis track.
 Students will not be eligible to register for GMS6905: Literature Review or GMS6971: Thesis Research without an approved thesis project proposal.

 We recommend the following course planning structure for students on the thesis track.

-- Take 2 credits of GMS6905: Literature Review early-on in their degree process.
+- Take 2 credits of GMS6905: Literature Review early-on in their degree process (i.e., 2nd or 3rd semester in the program), after having received written approval of their thesis project proposal.
 This allows students to formalize a topic of study and complete the literature review that will serve as the introduction portion of their thesis.

 - Take 3+ credits of GMS6971 in a subsequent semester.
 During this semester, students will complete the bulk of the remaining work associated with their thesis project.
 Regular meetings with their thesis advisor will be scheduled during this first batch of GMS6971 credits to ensure appropriate progress is being made toward thesis completion.

 - Take 3+ credits of GMS6971 in their graduating semester.
 This allows students to make any final edits to their written thesis document, schedule and complete the oral defense of their thesis, and submit the completed thesis document to the UF Graduate School in accordance with graduation requirements.